ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 }
 ```

-The rules above are more so preferred styles that also do away with any browser inconsistencies.
+The rules above are preferred styles that also do away with any browser inconsistencies.
 We’ll go through these quickly as they are relatively straightforward.

 ```
 small {